 I began interning for mongabay.org in 2012 and quickly discovered a passion for bringing science and environmental news to the public.
 During my tenure with mongabay.org, I wrote over 50 articles including the “Innovation in Tropical Forest Conservation” interview series and several long-form, investigative articles as part of a Special Reporting Initiative focused on hydropower dams in the Andean Amazon.

-My work has been published by Mongabay.org, the Global Forest Reporting Network, Public Library of Science blog, Elephant Journal, Waking Times, focusingonwildlife.com, raoni.com, appropedia.org, twosides.org, thebluedotpost.com, and rightsandresources.org.
+My work has been published by Mongabay.org, the Global Forest Reporting Network, Public Library of Science blog, the World Conference for Science Journalists, Elephant Journal, Waking Times, focusingonwildlife.com, raoni.com, appropedia.org, twosides.org, thebluedotpost.com, and rightsandresources.org.